Pearl Rivers: Picayune owner

-George Nicholson was a talented businessman who bought a 25% interest in the Daily Picayune and managed to pay down the debt and increase advertising revenue.
-Rivers introduced many innovations to The Daily Picayune that greatly increased circulation, making the paper one of the leading journals in the South.
-Among other changes, she added stories on women, sports reporting, children's pages, poetry, and literary stories.
-She also started a gossip column and hired Dorothy Dix, a pioneer women's advice columnist.
-In 1881, she hired Martha R. Field as the newspaper's first salaried woman reporter.
-Under a pseudonym, Field wrote the popular "Catherine Cole's Letter" column and also contributed to a second column, "Women's World and Work".
+George Nicholson acquired a 25 percent ownership stake in The Daily Picayune and served as its business manager.
+During his tenure, the newspaper reduced its outstanding debt and increased advertising revenue.
+Rivers oversaw a range of editorial and organisational changes that contributed to growth in circulation and positioned the paper among the leading journals in the southern United States.
+These changes included the addition of content focused on women, sports, children, poetry, and literary fiction.
+She also introduced a gossip column and hired Dorothy Dix, an early women's advice columnist.
+In 1881, she appointed Martha R. Field as the newspaper's first salaried female reporter.
+Writing under a pseudonym, Field produced the "Catherine Cole's Letter" column and contributed to a second feature, "Women's World and Work".

-The introduction of a society column on March 16, 1879, the "Society Bee", was controversial.
-One reader wrote that it was "shabby", "shoddy" and "shameful" to mention the name of any lady in a newspaper.
-But by 1890 the column had become the largest section in the Sunday edition and was widely imitated.
+The introduction of a society column on 16 March 1879, titled the "Society Bee", generated criticism from some readers.
+One correspondent described it as "shabby", "shoddy", and "shameful" for naming women in a newspaper.
+By 1890, however, the column had become the largest section of the Sunday edition and was widely imitated by other publications.

-The visual appearance of the paper evolved.
-Advertising was moved out of column space and into boxes, which first appeared in June 1882.
-Before 1885 the paper rarely ran illustrations.
-By 1887 the pages were full of chalk plate drawings.
-The rakish and sophisticated Weather Frog appeared in cartoons from 13 January 1894, and the first political cartoon after her death on April 18, 1896.
-She changed the paper into a family newspaper, and, between 1880 and 1890, the circulation more than tripled while the paper grew in size and influence.
+The newspaper's visual presentation also changed during this period.
+Advertising was removed from standard column space and placed in boxed formats, first introduced in June 1882.
+Illustrations were uncommon before 1885, but by 1887 the paper regularly featured chalk plate drawings.
+The Weather Frog character appeared in cartoons beginning on 13 January 1894, and a political cartoon was published following Rivers' death on 18 April 1896.
+The paper increasingly adopted a family-oriented format, and between 1880 and 1890 its circulation more than tripled, alongside growth in size and influence.

-Under Rivers, the paper fought corruption, gave strong opinions on public works on the Mississippi, supported railroad construction, advocated political changes and took other principled stands.
-But the paper reflected the views of its readers.
-It was hostile to the Negro Republican Party, publishing editorials in the 1890s in favor of disenfranchising negroes on the basis that they were "unfit to vote, ignorant, shiftless, depraved and criminal-minded", and would be controlled by a "ring" of white politicians.
-The Picayune reported Negro lynchings casually.
+Under Rivers' editorship, the newspaper opposed political corruption, expressed firm views on public works along the Mississippi River, supported railroad development, and advocated various political reforms.
+At the same time, its editorial positions reflected the views of much of its readership.
+The paper adopted a hostile stance toward the Negro Republican Party and published editorials in the 1890s supporting the disenfranchisement of Black voters, using language that characterised them as "unfit to vote, ignorant, shiftless, depraved and criminal-minded", and alleging their manipulation by a "ring" of white politicians.
+Reports of lynchings of Black individuals were typically brief and lacked critical commentary.